K-Square-00/VLStereo/README.md

 </h3>

-This repository contains an extensible codebase to measure stereotypical bias on new pretrained models, as well as code to replicate our results.
-We encourage the community to use this as a springboard for further evaluation of bias in pretrained language models, and to submit attempts to mitigate bias to the [leaderboard](http://stereoset.mit.edu).
+This repository contains VLStereoSet.
+The dataset to measure stereotypical bias on Visual Language Pretrained Models (VL-PTMs).

 ## Citation